harryhk0507-ops/CHE1148-VLE-Project/README.md

 ## Overview

-This project develops a data-driven pipeline for predicting the **mole fraction of binary vapor–liquid mixtures** from thermodynamic conditions, molecular descriptors, and at least one measured thermophysical property.
+In this project, different machine learning models were developed for predicting the **mole fraction of binary vapor–liquid mixtures** from thermodynamic conditions, molecular descriptors, and at least one measured thermophysical property.
 Data is sourced from the NIST ThermoML Archive and ThermoData Engine (TDE).

 The task is formulated as an inverse mapping problem: given temperature, pressure, phase, component identities, and one additional measured property, predict the mole fraction of the first listed component.